AbramArruda/AppBucket/README.md

 Application used to store App ideas under login credentials inside a Mongo database.
 Handles all CRUD operators to the Mongo Database.
 Includes authentication with Passport.
 Handlebars.js as the template engine to render views.

-Serverside Node Application build with:
+Serverside Node Application built with:
 -Node.js,
 -Express.js,
 -MongoDB